 - Turnbull, S. (2002) A New Way to Govern, London: New Economics Foundation

-This survey builds on the advanced participation diagnostics by asking how each area of enterprise activity affects the creation (increase) or depletion (decrease) of six forms of capital (natural, human, social, intellectual, economy and financial).
-It helps to audit how primary stakeholders perceive wealth creation, and to think more creatively about different types of capital.
+This survey builds on the advanced participation diagnostics by asking how each area of enterprise activity affects the creation (increase) or depletion (decrease) of six forms of wealth (natural, human, social, intellectual, manufactured and financial).
+It helps to audit how primary stakeholders perceive wealth creation so that wealth contributions can be understood at a deeper level.
 This generic survey can be tailored (by arrangement) for a specific organisation to further explore the results of an initial participation audit.

 Click here for: Advanced Wealth Audit